Pearl Alcock: Public collections

-The Brixton LGBTQ Community
+The Brixton LGBTQ community

-Alcock’s shebeen had an unprecedentedly important place in the Brixton LGBTQ scene for the time.
+Alcock's shebeen had an unprecedentedly important place in the Brixton LGBTQ scene for the time.
 A white British man named Simon recalled the place as a hub of interaction for both the local LGBTQ black and white populations:

 Always heaving a space this sort of size packed with people dancing, and there would be a bar at the end selling Heineken or cocktail type stuff, martinis and so on...there were only one or two women there, about 80% black men, 20% white I suppose.
 Of the black guys that would go to Pearl’s, maybe half of them would be in a relationship with a white person, and half would be in a relationship with a black person.

 Death

-Pearl died on 7 May 2006 at the age of 72.
+Pearl Alcock died on 7 May 2006 at the age of 72.
 She was living nearby to where she had been running the three different establishments on Railton Road, and she was still making art.
 Many attended her funeral.